 About / History and Greyhound Reform

 In February 2015, the media exposed serious animal welfare breaches and industry corruption in the NSW greyhound industry.
 The revelations surrounding the practice of live animals being used to train greyhounds shocked the general public.
-Five registered trainers were immediately stood down and the board of the governing body, Greyhound Racing NSW (GRNSW) was disbanded.
+Five registered trainers were immediately stood down and the then board of the governing body, Greyhound Racing NSW (GRNSW), was disbanded.

-The public outcry prompted the NSW Government to establish a Special Commission of Inquiry into the Greyhound Racing Industry in NSW, led by the Hon Michael McHugh, AC QC.
+The public outcry prompted the NSW Government to establish a Special Commission of Inquiry into the Greyhound Racing Industry in NSW, led by the Hon Michael McHugh AC QC.
 The Special Commission of Inquiry was tasked with investigating animal rights abuses in the greyhound industry and making recommendations on its findings to the NSW Government.
 The Commission of Inquiry’s report (the McHugh Report) raised serious concerns relating to the management and governance of the greyhound industry.
 The report recommended the government consider whether the industry had lost its social licence and should no longer be permitted to operate in NSW.

 Greyhound industry ban and ban reversal

 Following the release of the McHugh report in June 2016, the government announced a ban on the greyhound industry.
 It said the report proves the industry was no longer entitled to the trust of the community.
 In October 2016, the government announced a reversal of the ban and flagged that the industry would instead be governed by effective regulation.